iamramtripathi/iamramtripathi.github.io/about.md

 Some of the other things that I'm passionate about:

-- Singing (decibels no bar)
+- Singing
-- Playing instruments (guitar & piano)
+- Playing instruments
-- Running marathons (forest gump style)
+- Running marathons
-- Soccer (glory glory man united)
+- Soccer
-- Body building (who doesn't want them gains?)
+- Weight lifting
-- Nutrition (watch them calories)
+- Nutrition

 [aruba]: https://www.arubanetworks.com/
 [rakuten]: http://rakuten.com